UWPCE-PythonCert/PythonCertDevel/source/supplemental/dev_environment/index.rst

 Although it is OK to use different tools, there are some requirements to successfully do the work the program requires:

-1) cPython version 3.6.*
+#. cPython version 3.6.*
-1) A way to edit python files (Programmers Text Editor)
+#.
+A way to edit python files (Programmers Text Editor)
-1) A way to run your code -- command line, IDE, etc.
+#.
+A way to run your code -- command line, IDE, etc.
-1) A way to use the "git" source code version control system
+#.
+A way to use the "git" source code version control system

 You can be successful in the program as long as you have the above.
 If you don't already have a setup that fulfills those requirements -- read on.

 Platforms
 ---------

-Python is a very platform independent system, it can run on all major Operating systems, including even micro controllers.
+Python is a very platform independent system, it can run on all major operating systems, including even micro controllers.
 It is most commonly used in production on Windows, Linux or OS-X systems.

 For this program, we feel it is best for users to work in an environment in which they are comfortable, and which they will ultimately need to do production work.